Authorize new device

 1. You are checking the correct email inbox.

-2. The email has not been moved to the Spam or junk folder.
+2. The email has not been moved to the Spam or Junk folder.

 3. You have synced or refreshed your inbox to receive new emails.